 5 Reasons to Add Bone Broth to Your Pet’s Bowl

-Bone broth might sound like a trendy treat to your pet, but it’s been used for hundreds of years all over the world.
+If you ask any NPP team member what they add to their pet’s bowl, you’ll undoubtedly get the same answer: bone broth.
+We’ve seen first hand how well bone broth can improve health from the inside out, so we swear by it!
 This nutritional treat is packed with vitamins and minerals to boost your pet’s overall health and wellness.
 Our pets experience inflammation and metabolic stress just like we do.
 Feeding your pet a mineral-rich stock like bone broth can improve inflammation, promote a healthy gut, and improve their overall health.

 1. Improved Hydration